stiliajohny/cookiecutter-collection/README.md

 ## About The Project
 Check in the individual folders to use the cookiecutter of your choice

-- <a href="./ansible">./ansible</a> - Enjoy a enhanced cookiecutter ansible-molecule template.
+- <a href="./ansible">./ansible</a> - Enjoy an enhanced cookiecutter for ansible-molecule.

 ---

 ## Roadmap